Judging the algorithm: Algorithmic accountability on the risk assessment tool for intimate partner violence in the Basque Country: Appendix: The 20 psychometric features of the EPV

-The following list presents a translation of the description of the items found in the EPV-R's user guide to which the authors of this paper had access: \begin{enumerate} \item{ \textbf{Male aggressor or victim is an `immigrant'}}: Foreign origin is considered to exist when the aggressor or the victim originates from or is a national of a foreign country.
+The following list presents a translation of the description of the features found in the EPV's user guide to which the authors of this paper had access: \begin{enumerate} \item{ \textbf{Male aggressor or victim is an `immigrant'}}: Foreign origin is considered to exist when the aggressor or the victim originates from or is a national of a foreign country.